akuklev/akuklev.github.io/BICC.md

 WIP: Bounded Inductive Construction Calculus
 ============================================

-Assume that we have a type theory that features an impredicative universe of propositions Prop, dependent function types ∀(x : X) Y(x), inductive types sufficiently general that they can be used for direct syntactical encodings of well-formed proofs carried out in a given formal system.
-Let Prf be the inductive type of of its own proofs together with a function Conclusion : Prf → Prop.
+Assume that we have a type theory that features an impredicative universe of propositions `Prop`, dependent function types `∀(x : X) Y(x)`, inductive types sufficiently general that they can be used for direct syntactical encodings of well-formed proofs carried out in a given formal system.
+Let Prf be the inductive type of its own proofs together with a function `Conclusion : Prf → Prop`.
 Hilbert-style consistency proof is the proposition
 ```
   ∀(prf : Prf) ¬¬Conclusion(prf)
 ```
-That is, we can prove that conclusion of every proof is not false.
+That is, we can prove that the conclusion of every proof is not false.
 Classically it is equivalent to its constructively stronger form, a dependent function
 ```
   eval : ∀(prf : Prf) Conclusion(prf)
 ```

-Gödel's second incompleteness theorem seems to rule out theories that can prove their own Hilbert-style consistency, but the recently developed Finitary set theory H˂ʷ [Pakhomov19] uses a loophole of Gödel's result and proves its own consistency.
-Yet, the proof cannot be verified in its entirety because the syntactical encoding of the very proofs (“Gödel numbering”) lies outside of the scope of set theoretic language.
+Gödel’s second incompleteness theorem seems to rule out theories that can prove their own Hilbert-style consistency, but the recently developed Finitary set theory H˂ʷ [Pakhomov19] uses a loophole of Gödel’s result and proves its own consistency.
+Yet the proof cannot be verified in its entirety because the syntactical encoding of the very proofs (“Gödel numbering”) lies outside the scope of set theoretic language.
 We want to address this shortcoming by developing a type-theoretic counterpart of the finitary type theory.

 # Universes, finitary set theory

 In type theories, types containing other types are known as universes.
 A universe is called hereditary if the types it contains are (1) themselves universes (2) hereditary ones.
 Pure set theories can be understood as type theories where all types (besides the universe of proposition Prop) are hereditary universes.
-Wellfounded pure set theories are the ones where ∈-induction for hereditary universes is derivable.
+Well-founded pure set theories are the ones where ∈-induction for hereditary universes is derivable.

 Type theories, in particular the ones with infinite universe hierarchies have rule schemata producing a (r.e.) infinite number of rules, e.g.
 ```
 –––––————–––––(UH)      –——––––————–––—(UC)
  Γ ⊢ Uⁿ : Uⁿ⁺            Γ ⊢ Uⁿ ⊆ Uⁿ⁺
 ```
 Finitary set theory H˂ʷ [Pakhomov19] features the schemes (UH) and (UA) from above defining a cumulative hierarchy of hereditary universes containing at least n elements for each finite n, the operation of completion V for hereditary universes U:
 ```
  Γ ⊢ T : U     U' ⊆ V(T)
 –––––————––––––––————–––—
      Γ ⊢ U' : V(U)
 ```

+Additionally,
-Additionally it contains the type of propositions implementing classical predicate logic with equality and reflecting ∈-relation for hereditary universes.
-Hereditary universes can be filtered by predicates (separation). ∈-induction for predicates can be classically derived.
+it contains the type of propositions implementing classical predicate logic with equality and reflecting ∈-relation for hereditary universes.
+Hereditary universes can be filtered by predicates (separation).
+∈-induction for predicates can be classically derived.

-It appears that generalizing Prop to a generic impredicative universe * (that contains polymorphic functions besides propositions) is a conservative extension.
+It appears that generalizing `Prop` to a generic impredicative universe `*` (that contains polymorphic functions besides propositions) is a conservative extension.

 # Local finiteness and inductive hierarchies

 A theory is called locally finite iff any of its finite subtheories (take any finite number of axioms generated by schemata) have finite models.
-It is precisely the locally finite theories that can evade the shackles of Gödel's second incompleteness theorem.
-As exemplified by H˂ʷ, a locally finite theory can be powerful enough to define query functions on finite domains (think of database queries applicable to finite tables), but a locally finite type theory cannot feature provably infinite types, but it is still possible to allow inductive definitions.
+It is precisely the locally finite theories that can evade the shackles of Gödel’s second incompleteness theorem.
+As exemplified by H˂ʷ,
+a locally finite theory can be powerful enough to define query functions on finite domains (think of database queries applicable to finite tables), but a locally finite type theory cannot feature provably infinite types, but it is still possible to allow inductive definitions.
 Instead of defining types, they will define inductive hierarchies, that is cumulative hierarchies of finite “bounded inductive” types approximating the intended inductive type.

 Our idea is to use terms of other bounded inductive types as levels of approximation.
-That is for every inductive definition `J` and some term `n : T` of some bounded inductive type, we'll have a bounded inductive type Jⁿ of J-terms that can be constructed from n using non-increasing structural induction.
-This way we'll have
+That is for every inductive definition `J` and some term `n : T` of some bounded inductive type, we will have a bounded inductive type Jⁿ of J-terms that can be constructed from n using non-increasing structural induction.
+This way we will have
 ```
       Γ, n : T ⊢ t' : Jⁿ
-––––––––––––––––––––––——————
+––––––––––––––––––––––––––––
  Γ, n : T, t : Jⁿ ⊢ Jᵗ ⊆ Jⁿ
 ```
 i.e. essentially we have `t : Jᵗ`.